nyc-crh/site/content/gallery/jose-p-vs-ambach.md

 But as of 1979, there were thousands of Disabled students in New York City who had asked for access to education in New York and nothing had happened.

 A group of parents in the Bronx and Manhattan found lawyers from Brooklyn who helped them bring a lawsuit.
 This document shows excerpts from their formal legal complaint.
-It explains how the parents and their children argued that New York education officials, including the Board of Education, were violating the law. [(Here is the whole complaint, as it looked when the lawyers filed it in court.)](https://www.advocatesforchildren.org/sites/default/files/on_page/jose_p_complaint_february_1979.pdf?pt=1.)
+It explains how the parents and their children argued that New York education officials, including the Board of Education, were violating the law. [(Here is more information about the complaint, as preserved by Advocates for Children.)](https://advocatesforchildren.org/policy-resource/jose-p/)

 Lawsuits aren’t always successful, but this one was.
 Federal Judge Eugene Nickerson ordered the Board of Education to locate, evaluate, and create placements for New York’s Disabled students.
 He required the Board of Education to design processes to ensure that students were evaluated and placed in the “free appropriate public education” that the law provided them.[^1]